jumbosushi/jumboblog/content/blog/2025-10-02-pty-explained.md

 ```

 For example, when data is written to `/dev/ptmx` with the device number `15,2`, the kernel routes it to `/dev/tty002`, which has the matching minor device number (the `2` in `16,2` matches across both devices).

-## Use case for pty.spawn

-The `subprocess` module covers most use cases and should be your first choice.
-However, `pty.spawn()` is useful when you need the spawned process to have a controlling terminal (e.g. read inputs from `/dev/tty`).
-When you run a process with `subprocess.Popen`, it typically shows `??` in the TTY column of `ps` output because it has no controlling terminal.

 ## Summary